Need outfit ideas for summer? This casual summer lookbook will help!

 Going back to the idea of repurposing your old clothes that you're not wearing anymore – this next outfit is full of DIY details.

-I converted this Ash & Erie button up shirt from long sleeves to short sleeves, and these Combat Gent olive chinos into cuffed chino shorts.
+I also turned these Combat Gent olive chinos into cuffed chino shorts.

 Dark blue and olive is a great color combination that works equally well formalwear and casual getups.